Steef435/steef435.github.io/_posts/2016-03-28-dimension-what.md

 layout: post
 title: Dimension...
 What?
 date: 2016-03-28
-summary: "This season's Dimension W: great start, disappointing end.
+summary: "This season's *Dimension W*: great start, disappointing end.
 A short and subjective anime review."
 ---

 "New anime from the creator of Darker than Black."
 That is what moved me to take a look at the anime adaption of *Dimension W*.
 According to *very* short research, Yuji Iwahara's role in this series wasn't more than *that guy that wrote the manga*, but that shouldn't scare you off right away.
 Not right away.
 Jokes aside, below is a rather short, subjective and spoiler-free review of this now finished anime series.